Video Game: Star Fox Adventures aka: Starfox Adventures

 Palette Swap: By playing fetch with Tricky, you can change his color scheme around.
 They all look the same, they're just different colors, ranging from the muted to the garish.

 Precursors: It's implied that the Krazoa are these.
-Considering its set on a Science fiction universe and Clarke's Third Law its quite plausible they are.
+Considering it's set in a science fiction universe and Clarke's Third Law it's quite plausible they are.

 Record Needle Scratch: Happens when Fox first sees Krystal.
 After a little while gawking at her beauty and thinking what an idiot he'd been, he is snapped out of it by Peppy, reminding him he still has a job to do.
 When it happens, the Sexophone music playing in the background cuts out with a scratch.

 Scenery Porn: You certainly can't say it's not a pretty game.